kogosoftwarellc/open-api/README.md

 |String|Y|A path to the directory that contains your route files.|

 Route files are logically structured according to their URL path.
+For cross platform compatibility, URLs that accept a parameter use the swagger format for parameters as opposed to the express format (i.e. use `{id}` instead of `:id`).
+Filenames in Windows do not allow the `:` character as it is consued with drive names.

-For example, if you have the following routes that you wish to add to your express
+For example, if you have the following api routes that you wish to add to your express
 app:

 ```
-GET /v1/users/:id
+GET /v1/users/{id}
 POST /v1/users
 ```